GongT/baobao/standalone/unipm/docs/unipm.api.md

     YARN = 3
 }

-// Warning: (ae-missing-release-tag) "reformatPackageJson" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "reformatPackageJson" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function reformatPackageJson({ ...packageJson }: any): typeof packageJson;

-// Warning: (ae-missing-release-tag) "resolveLatestVersionOnNpm" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "resolveLatestVersionOnNpm" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function resolveLatestVersionOnNpm(packageName: string): Promise<string>;

-// Warning: (ae-missing-release-tag) "resortPackage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "resortPackage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function resortPackage(file: string): Promise<void>;